 Foraging, homesteading and craft are great passions of hers.
 These are eagerly shared with the children both in class and through Woodland Craft.

-Tamara joined the London Acorn School as Administration Officer in January 2018 after moving to the UK from Switzerland.
+Tamara joined the London Acorn School as an Administration Officer in January 2018 after moving to the UK from Switzerland, she has now taken on the Admission Officer role as well, and helps with all aspect of the School.
 With several family members attending school, she was already familiar with our unique philosophy.
-Tamara ensures the smooth organisation of the office administration and also helps out in After School Club.
-With Tamara’s hands on approach she has established an in-depth knowledge of the schools’ operations giving her the opportunity to get know each pupil as an individual.
+With Tamara’s hands-on approach she has established an in-depth knowledge of the schools’ operations giving her the opportunity to get to know each pupil as an individual.
 In her spare time, Tamara enjoys discovering London and its’ rich international population.